 Android O release schedule

 The Android O release will ultimately become Android 8.0 <insert O dessert name here> with the most popular guess still being Android Oreo.
 Earlier this year, Google shared a timeline for the rollout of each preview build.
 The first developer preview arrived in mid-March, with the second developer preview dropping during Google I/O in mid-May, and the third in mid-June.
 The fourth and final preview arrived in mid-July, right on schedule.
-The public version of Android 8.0 will be out for supported Pixel, Nexus and Android One devices sometime in Q3, most likely in late August or early September.
+The public version of Android 8.0 will be out for supported Pixel, Nexus and Android One devices starting August 21.

 Most of the major visual changes in Android O are relegated to the redesigned settings menu, but there are a few minor tweaks elsewhere in the UI like in the notification shade.
-Material Design is still the order of the day because Android O focuses on important background changes like notification channels to providing even greater control over the Android system.
+Material Design is still the order of the day because Android O focuses on important background changes like notification channels to provide even greater control over the Android system.